wilfcs/WILF-DSA-Interviews/arrays.md

 ## Approaches ->
 1. Sort the array
 2. Count sort -> Count the no. of 0s 1s and 2s and print or return them in order.
 3. DNF Algorithm -> Create low, mid and high.
-All of the elements to the left of low should be 0, right of high should be 2 and 1 should be in the middle of high and low.
+The intution is as follows -> After the DNF algo is applied - All of the elements to the left of low should be 0, all of the elements from low to mid-1 will be 1, all the elements between high and the extreme right should be 2.
 Let low and mid point to the first element and high point to last.
+The mid does all the traversing part.

+So basically:
+0 will be present from index 0 - low-1
+1 will be present from index low - mid-1
+2 will be present from index mid - n-1

-When we encounter ->
+Algo: Using mid when we encounter ->
 ```
 0    ->    swap(arr[low], arr[mid];
            low++; mid++;